Informatievlaanderen/OSLO-UML-Transformer/packages/oslo-generator-html/README.md

 # `OSLO HTML Generator`

-> Given an OSLO-compliant RDF file, this tool generates an HTML file with the HTML layout
+> Given an OSLO Webuniversum JSON file, this tool generates an HTML file with the HTML layout

 ## Install